CuckooEXE/MouseTrap/README.md

 Let's implement the rest of the functions that are exposed on this service (`opn`, `clo`, `min`, `max`). `clo` is actually insanely easy, you just send the command followed by how many bytes the name of the process is, and the process that you want to close.
 This was demonstrated above, and is implemented with `--close-process chrome.exe`, or whatever process you want.

-## Buffer Overflow

-TODO: See if the logic that receives data from ports (i.e. `clo006chrome`), that dictates buffer-size from user, can be exploited.

 ## Market Penetration

 I started to get curious on how many servers there were out there.
 The Android play store reports "10,000,000+" downloads of the app, and that probably wouldn't be a 1:1 correlation to a server, plus people eventually uninstall the server from their computer.
 All of that, _plus_ to even target a remote host they have to be routable to `TCP/UDP` 1978/1979.
 But it would still be cool to scan the internet real quick and see who is out there.
 Luckily for us, the service on port 1978 broadcasts a banner.